-Sometimes, despite even the most aggressive discovery strategy, your spouse will manage to hide assets and income from you.
+Sometimes, despite even the most aggressive discovery strategy, your spouse will manage to hide assets and income from you, this can make discovery in Divorce Cases a crucial aspect of your legal strategy..
 This is most common in divorce cases where one spouse is self-employed or receives wages from tips or under-the-table.

 If you suspect your spouse is underreporting their income to the court, and the IRS, the first place to look is your lifestyle as a married couple.
 If you regularly took extravagant vacations, or if your spouse had an expensive shoe habit, you can point to those luxuries as proof of higher income (of course, you must also consider how many purchases were charged on credit cards).